MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Setting-Up-Colored-Indicators-on-Cues.md

 -   Using the Style or StyleExpr property of the Field control that defines the Cue.

-     With this method, you set up predefined indicators on a Cue\-By\-Cue basis.
+     With this method, you set up predefined indicators on a Cue-By-Cue basis.

      For more information, see [How to: Set Up Colored Indicators on Cues by Using the Style and StyleExpr Property](How%20to:%20Set%20Up%20Colored%20Indicators%20on%20Cues%20by%20Using%20the%20Style%20and%20StyleExpr%20Property.md).